17 Best Christmas Foods at Costco

-If you're hosting Christmas dinner or going to a relative's house, you're probably preparing at least a holiday dish or two.
-And for meals that will include the whole family, there's no better place to shop than warehouse clubs, where you can get huge quantities of food at seriously discounted prices.
-For Christmas dinners for a crowd, you can't go wrong with these Christmas foods from Costco.
+Even if you're just cooking Christmas dinner for your immediate family, you're probably preparing at least a holiday dish or two.
+For Christmas dinners of any size, you can't go wrong with these Christmas foods from Costco.

 We've included pre-prepared foods like appetizers and desserts, as well as fresh ingredients for making recipes at home.
 Whatever's on the menu for you and your loved ones, these Costco foods can make prep a little bit easier.

 Planning to serve ham for Christmas dinner?
 You'll get a great value by choosing one from Costco's house label, Kirkland Signature.
-Through Dec.
-19, the ham is on sale for $2.29 per pound, which amounts to around $21 to $25 for a typical nine-to-11-pound ham.
+The spiral sliced ham is $1.89 per pound, while the "master carve ham" is $2.49 a pound.

 King's Hawaiian rolls